 **Please note that this process may vary by state and by certification requirements.

 Online certification courses are also available for people who are still keeping their day jobs or cannot attend classes due to financial or personal reasons.
 An online course is not that different from the conventional classroom experience and, contrary to common belief, the students will have the opportunity to practice in clinics and hospitals what they learn in class.

 The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, specimen processing, non-blood specimen collecting and laboratory operations.
 It is also important to be aware of safety procedures and infection prevention.

 Individuals are interested in obtaining phlebotomy certification for financial reasons also, since certified professionals have a better salary potential than others.

 Phlebotomy Jobs & Salary

 The salary and job outlook for phlebotomist’s is very promising, but it’s dependent on various factors.
 Phlebotomist will get receive higher pay if they are well trained by an accredited institution and if they are certified as phlebotomists.
 Secondly, some phlebotomists also get benefits and bonuses which when added to the yearly salary can be very promising.

 The majority of jobs in this sector are in hospitals and medical laboratories.
-However, there’s been a huge demand for phlebotomists in doctors’ offices, urgent care centers, college, professional schools, universities and clinics.
+However, there’s been a huge demand for phlebotomists in doctors’ offices, urgent care centers, professional schools, universities and clinics.